 Debug messages are used for information that will help to diagnose problems.
 These are particularly useful if there is anything that has the potential to break in the future.

-By default these messages will not be logged unless the User has explicity turned on debug level logging.
+By default these messages will not be logged unless the User has explicitly turned on debug level logging.

 Info messages provide general information when the Skill is running as expected.
 These messages will always be logged so are useful when actively developing a Skill, but should be used sparingly once a Skill is published for other people to use.